Visit the ANPT Education Center

 Outstanding Clinical Innovator

-*Dr. Hallie Zeleznik is a Board Certified Neurologic Clinical Specialist
+*Dr. Jennifer Moore is a Board Certified Neurologic Clinical Specialist

 Click here for a list of previous Outstanding Clinical Innovator Award Winners